V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 ...
 ```

-A lot of result, but browsing those show nothing relevant excepted blank page.
+A lot of result, but browsing these show nothing relevant excepted blank page.
 So let's move on.

 ### Web Enumeration - Employees Path